 Season Summary: 1994

-With the future of the VFA very much in doubt, Williamstown went into 1994 with Mark Cross, a tough former rover from the 1970's and member of the 1976 second division premiership team, as coach and Tony Pastore as captain, replacing the retired Brett McTaggart.
+With the future of the VFA very much in doubt, Williamstown went into 1994 with Mark Cross, a tough former captain and rover from the 1970's and member of the 1976 second division premiership team (74 games, 125 goals), as coach and Tony Pastore as captain, replacing the retired Brett McTaggart.
 Simon Lloyd was appointed vice-captain and Andrew Howlett deputy vice-captain.
 Bill Swan was the new coach of the Reserves and Trevor Davies was in charge of the Thirds.
 Among the recruits was former Williamstown Under 19's and North Melbourne/Carlton/St Kilda player Mark Arceri who was appointed assistant coach.
-Mark's father, Tony, had been 'Town president in 1975, Troy Carrick from the Under 19's, future Liston Medallist Paul Dooley, 22 year-old Troy West from West Perth, 18 year-old Brad Lloyd, younger brother of vice-captain Simon, Andrew Venner from North Melbourne and Gary Barrow from Footscray.
+Mark's father, Tony, had been 'Town president in 1975.
+Troy Carrick from the Under 19's, future Liston Medallist Paul Dooley, 22 year-old Troy West from West Perth, 18 year-old Brad Lloyd, younger brother of vice-captain Simon, Andrew Venner from North Melbourne and Gary Barrow from Footscray were other recruits.
 Troy Mitchell returned after a season at Yarrawonga, and 27 year-old Phil O'Keefe transferred over from Werribee mid-season in a swap with Jason 'Square' Williams.
-O'Keefe kicked four goals on debut against Werribee in a 22-point victory in round 10.
+O'Keefe kicked four goals on debut, ironically against Werribee, in a 22-point victory in round 10.